dr-roshyara/as2-server/README.md

             $table->foreign('sender_id')->references('id')->on('as_partners');
             $table->foreign('receiver_id')->references('id')->on('as_partners');

+##      Create Certificates
+        In order to create the As2 Server, you need to create the certificates .
+You can do it using ssl

+        -Check if openssl is installed
+                which openssl
+        - If  openssl is not installed,  you can install with the  following command apt-get install openssl

+        - Use then the following commands one by one openssl genrsa -aes256 -passout pass:gsahdg -out as2-server.pass.key 4096

+        	openssl rsa -passin pass:gsahdg -in as2-server.pass.key -out as2-server.key

+        	openssl req -new -key server.key -out as2-server.csr

+        	openssl x509 -req -sha256 -days 365 -in as2-server.csr -signkey as2-server.key -out as2-server.crt

+                openssl x509 -req -sha256 -days 365 -in as2-server.csr -signkey as2-server.key -out storage/ssh-key/as2-server.crt

+        - Now finally you get two files which are saved in storage/ssh-key/as2-server.cert storage/ssh-key/as2-server.csr

 ##      Extend the AsPartnar and AsMessage Interface  as AsPartner and AsMessage Model

         -   Strat the AsPartner model as follwiong